Getting Started

 # Filename : getting_started.py

-# Python, NumPy and SciPy imports
+# Python, NumPy, SciPy, and Matplotlib imports

 from math import pi, sqrt